Article updated May 2023

-There are a number of options open to people if their spouse does not return the Acknowledgment of Service to the Court but this depends on the fact relied upon in the divorce petition.
+There are a number of options open to people if their spouse does not return the Acknowledgment of Service to the Court.

 Reaching the decision to divorce is a long and often painful process so someone refusing to acknowledge the petition can be extremely frustrating.